 - Handling child custody agreements.
 When a couple divorces or separates, one of the tough issues is deciding what happens to their children.
 Following a divorce, couples must agree on how to take care of their shared children in the new agreement.
 Child custody is an agreement where both parents have to adhere to the terms therein.
 Our competent team of lawyers help parents that are parting ways to draft child custody agreements.

 - Handling prenuptial agreements.
 A prenuptial agreement is a contract that a couple signs before marriage or a civil union.
 Although the content of prenuptial agreements varies from one couple to another, it spells out the provisions of alimony and property division in the event of a breakup or divorce.
-Our Aurora family law attorneys can help you draft a prenuptial agreement and handle any matters that may arise from the agreement according to the law.
+Our Aurora divorce attorneys can help you draft a prenuptial agreement and handle any matters that may arise from the agreement according to the law.

 - Represent couples in court.
 Family law attorneys help people to settle family disagreements outside court, however, some of these cases still end up in courts.
 In such situations, family lawyers are better equipped to help litigants get justice.
 These lawyers handle such cases frequently, and so they have the legal knowledge and practical experience to help you navigate through the complex jungles of family law and make sure you get justice and a fair outcome.

 The importance of family lawyers can’t be overemphasized.
 They help couples handle family disputes rationally without allowing emotions to crowd their judgment.

 Our DuPage family lawyers have the expertise to help you settle issues relating to divorce, child custody, child support, alimony, prenuptial agreements, and order modifications among other legal issues affecting families.
 So, if you have a family legal issue that needs a rational approach, contact us today.

 When should you consult a divorce lawyer?